cmorten/opine-http-proxy/.github/ISSUE_TEMPLATE.md

 - Opine HTTP Proxy Version: <replace_with_opine_http_proxy_version>
 - Opine Version: <replace_with_opine_version>

-> Please replace this line with a short description of the issue.

 ## Details

 > Please replace this quote block with the details of the feature / bug you wish to be addressed.
 If it is a bug please do your best to add steps to reproduce.